 - eight taught modules (may include the optional research seminar paper/presentation), or

-- eight taught modules (may include the optional research seminar paper/presentation) as well as two 10,000-word dissertations (or, with approval, one 20,000-word dissertation).
+- eight taught modules (may include the optional research seminar paper/presentation) as well as two 10,000-word dissertations or one 20,000-word dissertation.

 Increasingly we all face more pressures in our business lives and finding the time to attend courses can be very difficult.
 Distance learning is the solution to your training needs; it allows you the full benefits of studying for a recognised UK university qualification whilst still in full-time employment using this freedom and flexibility to your advantage.

 You can set the pace at which you learn and decide when, where and how long you want to study for.

 This programme is delivered via our web-based online learning environment (OLE).
 All written assignments are submitted through the e-learning system.
 You are encouraged to interact with teaching staff and other students in online discussion forums, join group activities and be part of the student community.

 The year is divided into three four-month terms, with a selection of modules and dissertations being offered each term.
 Modules are offered on a two year rotation.